-The Battery Hub Project is located 150km to the south-south-west of Paraburdoo, 270km north-east of Gascoyne Junction and 565km to the north-north-east of Perth.
+The Battery Hub Project is located 120km to the south-south-west of Paraburdoo, 200km north-east of Gascoyne Junction and 330km east of Carnarvon in Western Australia.
 The tenements are located 30km north-east of Mt Augustus, a well-known tourist destination which has an unsealed airstrip and year-round accommodation facilities.
 A maintained gravel road runs from Mount Augustus to the property.

 Geology and Mineralisation

-There are three major forms of manganese mineralisation at Battery Hub:
+Three major forms of manganese mineralisation have been identified at Battery Hub:

 - Stratiform deposits

 Stratiform mineralisation is the dominant exploration target at Battery Hub given its tonnage potential.
 Manganese mineralisation is associated with shale/siltstone units of the Ullawarra Formation of the Middle Proterozoic Edmund Group, hosted within the Bangemall Basin.
 The Ullawarra Formation is tightly folded and faulted, but generally the manganese horizons are relatively undeformed and shallowly dip northward.

 Up to four main manganiferous horizons have been identified over the 70km strike length of the Ullawarra Formation.
 Some of the siltstone crops out as interbedded shale and manganese, with some high-manganese beds grading up to 50% near surface.

 Figure 2: Outcropping ridgeline of stratiform manganese-cobalt mineralisation (Pools prospect)

 The entire sediment package appears to exhibit a background manganese grade of 0-5% Mn.
 Drilling by Pure Minerals indicated individual sample intervals exceeding 30% Mn and 0.05% Co.
 High-grade zones are variable down-dip and along-strike; however, the overall mineralised zones are consistent and continuous.